MicrosoftDocs/cpp-docs/docs/dotnet/stl-clr-library-reference.md

 ms.workload: ["cplusplus", "dotnet"]
 ---
 # STL/CLR Library Reference
-The STL/CLR Library is a packaging of a subset of the C++ Standard Library for use with C++ and the .NET Framework common language runtime (CLR).
-With STL/CLR, you can use all the containers, iterators, and algorithms of the standard library in a managed environment.
+The STL/CLR Library provides an STL-like interface for use with C++ and the .NET Framework common language runtime (CLR).
+This library is maintained for legacy support but is not kept up-to-date with the C++ standard.
+We strongly recommend using the native [C++ Standard Library](../standard-library/cpp-standard-library-reference.md) containers instead of STL/CLR.

  To use STL/CLR: